Nichylina/Nichylina/README.md

-- 💬 Ask me about: Python, SQL, Jupyter Notebook, SQLite, PostgreSQL, Tableau
+- 💬 Languages and tools: Python, SQL, Jupyter Notebook, Tableau

+- :telescope: ML/DL: Pandas, Numpy, Scipy, Matplotlib

 - ⚡ Fun fact: I like to cook and my favorite dish is indigirka because I am from Yakutia.
 If you don't know where Yakutia is located [look here](https://www.youtube.com/watch?v=VEcKdbGXZp4)